AndrewKostandy/MLtoolkit/README.md

 ### Regression

-The performance metrics computed for regression are: Root Mean Squared Error (RMSE), RSquared, Mean Absolute Error (MAE), and Mean Absolute Percentage Error (MAPE).
+The performance metrics computed for regression are: Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE), Spearman's Rho, Concordance Correlation Coefficient, and RSquared.
 Note that MAPE will not be provided if any observations equal zero to avoid division by zero.

 ``` r
 set.seed(42)